Abilene in Jones County, Texas — The American South (West South Central)

 Also see . . .

 1. Fort Phantom Hill - Fort Phantom Foundation.
-Official website of the Fort Phantom Foundation with abundant information and photographs on the fort.
-(Submitted on December 2, 2014.)
+Official website of the Fort Phantom Foundation with abundant information (Submitted on December 2, 2014.)

 2. Fort Phantom Hill - The Handbook of Texas.
 From the Texas State Historical Association’s “Handbook of Texas Online”.
 (Submitted on December 2, 2014.)